googlemaps/react-wrapper/README.md

 This wrapper uses [@googlemaps/js-api-loader][js_api_loader] to load the Google Maps JavaScript API.
 This library uses a singleton pattern and will not attempt to load the library more than once.
 All options accepted by [@googlemaps/js-api-loader][js_api_loader] are also accepted as props to the wrapper component.
 ### MyMapComponent

-See the [examples](https://github.com/googlemaps/react-wrapper/tree/main/examples) folder for additional usage patterns and an example of using the `useRef` and `useEffect` hooks with Google Maps.
-The following snippets demonstrates this usage.
+The following snippets demonstrates the usage of `useRef` and `useEffect` hooks with Google Maps.

 ```javascript
 function MyMapComponent({